We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - high price point for everyday use

 Moisturizer and sunscreen don’t have to be mutually exclusive, especially when you’re short on time.
-This moisturizer contains broad-spectrum SPF 30 coverage and is completely mineral-based, ideal for sensitive skin.
+This moisturizer contains broad-spectrum SPF 30 coverage and is completely mineral-based, made with sensitive skin in mind.

 Additionally, this formula contains feverfew, which may help calm redness and rosacea.
-It also includes oat, which helps soothe dry, itchy skin.
+It also includes oat, which has been known to help soothe dry, itchy skin.

 - oil- and fragrance-free